danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 ## Edits
 - Added pagination to supplement.
+- Redirected relevant links in schedule to 2021 manual.
 - Added "An Approach to the Arithmetic of Infinites" to regular schedule, at the beginning of the Leibniz sequence.